mtlong29/MySite/_posts/notes/2017-09-02-javascript-dom-and-the-event.md

 ### Learn More

-To learn more about the event property ad the tagName property see their MDN pages: <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/Event" target="_blank">Event Object</a> and <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName" target="_blank">tagName property</a>.
+To learn more about the event property ad the tagName property see their MDN pages: <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event">Event Object</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName">tagName property</a>.